yjhong1004/portfolio-kami/_portfolio/blocipedia.md

   end
   enum role: [:standard, :admin, :premium]
 ```
-Once we implement the roles for users, we utilize the pundit gem to authorize all users access to the index view (collection of wikis).
-Standard signed in users to new/create/edit/update actions.
-We also allow wiki owners to delete their own wikis.
+After we implement authorization, we want to use seed data to test out our application.
+We have another great gem, called Faker, that creates fake data for us automatically.

-5. As a developer, I want to seed the development database automatically with users and wikis
+Up to this point of the application, we have our foundation: we have our users and their ability to create wikis.

-This user story allows us to utilize the Faker gem to generate fake data for users and wikis.
+We want to take it even further.
+We have two other user roles that we can implement.
+Our premium role for users should provide users with special privileges.
+We want to upgrade our users to a paid plan to access the premium features.

-6. As a user, I want to upgrade my account from a free to a paid plan
+Going from the standard free plan to a premium paid plan is a bit complicated.
+So we can create a user flow to help things along.

-This is where we are introduced to the premium user role.
-We first determined a user flow.
 An example of a user flow for this app:

 ```
 1. The user signs up for a free plan.